Just for this

 Then we went to the bank, to make a very large withdrawal

-we had bought a new washer on a three months same as cash deal, and so we
+we had bought a new washer on a three months same as cash

 had the money in the bank,